 Drivers leaving for better paid jobs once they had training and a license.

 The good news about wet season is that the squatters collect run off rain water in Urns like this one.
 They hold about 500 liters so they manage a little better during wet season if we cannot reach them.
 This water is drinkable but mainly used for bathing.

 During the Covid Pandemic our latest truck driver left for a higher paid job, we could not find another person to train and take over driving our truck.
 This being a continual problem we decided to return to using a trailer and motorbike.
 We were also short of charity funds so we sold the truck.
-Now we collect the containers from the village, bring them to CHOICE and fill them up here.
-The load is not as heavy and more evenly spread so its working well for now.
-The trailer is also used for transporting children to and from school.
+We collected the containers from the village, brought them to CHOICE and filled them up there.
+The load was not as heavy and more evenly spread so worked well.